 Good fact sheets follow good consultations

-If you have read my short article Getting the best from clinical information here is the follow-up article offering a little more meat.
+If you have read my short article Getting the best from Clinical Information, here is the follow-up article offering a little more meat.
 What should you ask from a fact sheet?
 The answer must be equally simple.
 Factsheets should be well written, have few spelling mistakes and be easy to read.
 They should be laid out well and ideally not photocopied to death.
-Well, presented factsheets show the clinician cares as much about you as the offered information.
+The factsheets show that the clinician cares as much about you as the information offered.

 The Basic Toolkit

-This should help drive your understanding of the consultation better.
+This should help you better understand the consultation.
 The factsheet will offer information about your care to help you make a choice.
 You do indeed have a choice.
 Having been a patient as well as a consultant, I understand what I want and need.
-Don’t be under any illusion I am any more likely to be a worse patient than you will be!
+Don’t be under any illusion that I am any more likely to be a worse patient than you will be!

 Avoid what patients say

-Now a good clinician will tell you what is possible, and what is definitely not possible and maybe advise someone else if he or she feels you might be placed in a better hand.
+Now, a good clinician will tell you what is possible and what is definitely not possible and maybe advise someone else if he or she feels you might be better off.

 Enter the fact sheet.

-• It provides useful data that can be used to make a decision
+- It provides valuable data that can be used to make a decision

 What a fact sheet does not do

 It does not answer all of your questions.
-This is simply because everyone has different views, and a small percentage of patients decline detail.
-The two main professional bodies that have a deep interest in foot surgery are the Royal College of Podiatry and the British Orthopaedic Association.
-Both offer valuable information but of course, like any information, and those published by private (independent) hospitals, the information is often simplified.
-There is nothing wrong with this until you need to make a surgical decision.
+Everyone has different views, and a small percentage of patients decline details.
+The two main professional bodies with a deep interest in foot surgery are the Royal College of Podiatry and the British Orthopaedic Association.
+Both offer valuable information, but of course, like any information and those published by private (independent) hospitals, the information is often simplified.
+There is nothing wrong with this until you must make a surgical decision.

-Drifting to the internet and ‘search’ for information and you will find plenty.
+Drifting to the internet and ‘searching’ for information you will find plenty.
 I did this when I had back surgery, and ‘ping’ it was North American / USA sources.
-Again, nothing wrong with this as there is plenty of material but does US English translate to British English and in reverse?
+Again, there is nothing wrong with this as there is plenty of material, but does US English translate to British English and vice versa?
 There is no one reliable system so this is why I wrote a book, Morton’s neuroma and Bunion Behind the Scenes to fill in the gaps.
 Given so many conditions, even for the foot, it would be difficult to cover everything, but my website offers a reasonable range.

 The Patient Journey

-The Patient Journey is unique, and some patients write about their own experiences in considerable detail.
+The Patient Journey is unique; some patients write about their experiences in detail.
 The day-to-day, even hour-to-hour, step-by-step description of human routine brings life into full colour, expanding on the shades of those realities that can fill many with dread.
 Harnessing a story with the facts and analysing the stages is important.
-In some ways publishing a diary suggesting where everything went well is not as helpful as one might think.
+In some ways, publishing a diary that suggests that everything went well is not as helpful as one might think.
 We know that treatment pathways, as we call the journey, are not garnered by smooth travel.

 While I am a great fan of fact sheets, we must rely on the specialist’s advice and any other information offered.
 If you are like me, I devour information with relish, but there comes a point when only you, as the patient, can make your mind up.